CyclotronResearchCentre/qMRI_MSPM_AgeFx/README.md

 ## Code description

  A few tools are required to process the data mainly [SPM](https://github.com/spm) and [MSPM](https://github.com/LREN-CHUV/MSPM), both available from GitHub.
 For SPM, one can simply use the latest release, i.e. SPM25.
-Note though, that as much as SPM is well supported, MSPM is not.
+Note though, that as much as SPM is well supported, MSPM is not (so far/yet).
+Thus everything MSPM related cannot be scripted...

 The description of the code is available in this [HowTo.md](HowTo.md) file.

 ---